BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 ALLOSTATIC LOAD

-Bruce McEwen & Peter Sterling and are key figures in the development of allostasis and allostatic load theory, which explains how the brain and body maintain stability through change, and left unmanaged in the long-term, contribute to the damaging effects of chronic stress.
-Their focus is on the specific biological costs of prolonged, imbalanced, and dysregulated adaptation.
+Bruce McEwen & Peter Sterling are key figures in the development of allostasis and allostatic load theory, which explains how the brain and body maintain stability through change, and left unmanaged in the long-term, contribute to the damaging effects of chronic stress.
+Their focus is on the specific biological costs of imbalanced, prolonged, chronic, and dysregulated adaptation.

 Their work bridges neuroscience, psychology, and epidemiology to understand how psychological, social and environmental factors affect physical health.

-Known for his work on the effects of environmental and psychological stress, Bruce and his team, built upon Peter's idea of Allostasis, developing the concept of ALLOSTATIC LOAD, in the early 1990s.
+In the early 1990s, known for his work on the effects of environmental and psychological stress, Bruce and his team built upon Peter's idea of Allostasis, developing the concept of ALLOSTATIC LOAD,

 The argument that while allostasis (maintaining stability through change) is adaptive, the persistent, chronic activation of these systems causes long-term damage (allostatic load).

-Allostatic load, refers to the "wear and tear" the body experiences from chronic, repeated activation of the Stress Response.
+Allostatic load, refers to the "wear and tear" the strain the body experiences from chronic, repeated activation of the Stress Response.

 McEwen was a former president of the Society for Neuroscience and was a member of the National Academy of Sciences, the American Academy of Arts and Sciences and the National Academy of Medicine.